-You may argue that troubleshooting doesn’t always get to the true root cause and that troubleshooting doesn’t cover all bases.
+You may argue that this method doesn’t always get to the true root cause and that it doesn’t cover all bases.
 You are right.

-Structured troubleshooting will get to the true root cause 80% of the time with 10% of the effort a root cause failure analysis (RCFA) takes.
+What it will do is get to the true root cause 80% of the time with 10% of the effort a root cause failure analysis (RCFA) takes.
 Sounds like a good deal, it is!